rootwork/salsa-clave/README.md

 Salsa Clave, you'll only have to re-upload the file for that one section.
 However, more included files means more return trips for a visitor's web browser, which can slow down their experience.
-If you plan to use different settings for the same types of pages, however (e.g. different settings for different donation pages), you'll have to keep the files separate.
+If you plan to use different settings for the same types of pages, though (e.g. different settings for different donation pages), you'll have to keep the files separate.

     * Combining all Salsa Clave files into one file will mean when you turn on or off individual features or upgrade to a new version of Salsa Clave you will have